liuyingustc/SWChinaCVM-1.0/README.md

 * Depth is relative to the surface (0 km).

+The resolutions of Vp and Vs model are calculated according to the checkerboard resolution test.
+Grid Nodes with resolution higher than 0.7 are considered as well resolved.
+* Format: Lon Lat Dep(km) resolution_of_Vp resolution_of_Vs

 If you have any questions, please feel free to contact Huajian Yao (hjyao@ustc.edu.cn) or Ying Liu (liuying7@ustc.edu.cn).